CloudBindle/bindle/README.md

 #### Oozie SGE

 This is really just for SeqWare's own internal testing.
-We support a workflow engine that talks to SGE via an Oozie plugin and this configruation will let you spin up an SGE cluster configured to work with SeqWare:
+We support a workflow engine that talks to SGE via an Oozie plugin and this configuration will let you spin up an SGE cluster configured to work with SeqWare:

 TODO: the SGE scripts need to be generalized for a cluster